What Are the Different Types of Proofreading?

 • Unconventional spelling and grammar are also more common in creative writing, especially in fiction.
 While you should correct any obvious typos and inconsistencies, remember that nonstandard English may be intentional (e.g., to convey a particular dialect in dialogue).

-• Proofreading creative writing may involve balancing the demands of an author (who may be very protective of their writing) and a publisher (who may have other priorities before publication).
+• Proofreading creative writing may involve balancing the demands of an author (who may be very protective of their writing) and a publisher (who may have other priorities).

-As mentioned, print media documents can cover a lot of forms of writing, but here are some common ones you may encounter:
+As mentioned, print media documents can cover many forms of writing.
+Here are some common ones you may encounter:

 4. Translation Proofreading